-Is your heart set on yourself or on your God?
-Can you let go of what seems best, knowing that what you have is better than best?
+Is your heart set on yourself or on God?
+Can you let go of what seems best, knowing that what you have is better than the best?

 Our protection and provision, our safety and blessing, come from walking by faith, not by sight, come from following after our God instead of following after what seems best to us.

-Jesus teaches us that those who try to save their life will lose it, and those who lose their lives for His sake will save it.
+Jesus teaches us that he who tries to save his life will lose it, and he who loses his life for Christ’s sake will save it.